srbartlett/whataretheyrunning/README.md

 Does one party favour open-source more than the other?

-Using data from [OpenAustralia.org][] each member of the House of Represenatives with a personally website is checked.
+Using data from [OpenAustralia.org][] each member of the House of Represenatives with a personal website is checked.
 A `HEAD` request is issued to their website and the corresponding HTTP headers are used to determine their operating system, Web server, and Application server.